catgoesmiao/catgoesmiao.github.io/_posts/2025-07-19-an-exhaustive-terminology.md

 this project is almost entirely comprised of some kind of dialogue: bickering, emails, presentations, oral storytelling, negotiations, and the like.
 most of the time, this is a story that operates in two-object systems.

-Term: "Hard" Sci-Fi
+Term: "Hard Sci-Fi"
 i am also realizing that i have not really discussed the concept of genre. i didn't think it was important, but you might.
 there are some rather niche scientific/academic concepts used here. the idea of limiting my audience to people familiar with genre conventions seems rather dull, though.
-"hard scifi" is a term that some reviewers in the past have been able to immediately identify upon reading. this kind of sucks imo
+"hard sci-fi" is a term that some reviewers in the past have been able to immediately identify upon reading. this kind of sucks imo
 i'm considering on adding a glossary? for both made up stuff and very real concepts. entries could range from "Janus Conjecture" to "Primary Investigator" to "Superstructure."
 i want to transcend genre, and i also want players to have a chance to learn and engage with some conecpts that are rooted in real discourses as well,
 insted of punishing the player that doesn't know. :)